-- Bathe cats in a sink or a shallow basin or bucket.
-A full-sized bathtub can be overwhelming, not only for the cat, but also for you if your cat is uncooperative.
+Bathe cats in a sink or a shallow basin or bucket.
+A full-sized bathtub can be overwhelming, not only for the cat but also for you if your cat is uncooperative.
 If your kitchen or bathroom sink is large enough, it can be turned into a makeshift cat tub.
-Same goes for a shallow basin/bucket which you can fill with lukewarm water.
+The same goes for a shallow basin/bucket, which you can fill with lukewarm water.
 Otherwise, a bathtub will do, as long as it isn't filled too high (about 5 inches or so of water should be plenty).

-- Control water streams and splashing.
+Control water streams and splashing.
 You can use a cup or pitcher to pour water over her back and tail but avoid pouring water over her head.
 Splashing water, especially near the head, will make your cat upset.
-Your shower nozzle can work too if you have the extendable kind.
+Your shower nozzle can work, too, if you have the extendable kind.
 Use a washcloth for the head for more precision and less pushback from your cat.
-Use moistened cotton balls to clean inside of your cat's ears.
+Use moistened cotton balls to clean the inside of your cat's ears.
 It is safer for the eye area, too.
 Don't stick objects such as cotton swabs into your cat's ears.

-- Cats' fur holds onto water and they lose body heat when wet.
-Make sure there is a towel close by during bath time.
+Cats' fur holds onto water, and they lose body heat when wet.
+Ensure a towel, such as the Bone Dry Bath Towel ($8, Chewy), close by during bath time.
 Your cat will want to get dry right away, so swaddle her up and give her a good rub.
 If your cat will tolerate it, and especially if you have a long-haired breed, you may need to blow dry their hair.

-The experience will be anything but a relaxing soak in the tub for your cat, most likely.
-So once the bathing is finished, or even throughout the process, reward your cat with a few treats.
+Most likely, the experience will be anything but a relaxing soak in the tub for your cat.
+So once the bathing is finished, or even throughout the process, reward your cat with a few treats, such as the Temptations Classics Soft Treats ($16, Petco).
 The positive association will give your cat some reassurance that the experience isn't all terrible and may even distract her for a few seconds as you rub and scrub.
-Pay close attention to your cat for signs of distress.
+Make sure you pay close attention to your cat for signs of distress.
 If your cat seems panicked, stop and try at another time.

-You may just find that you cannot bathe your cat on your own.
-If you've asked someone to assist with holding and you're still struggling, consider a professional groomer or ask your vet if they can bathe your cat.
-Since bathing is something you won't need to do often (unless advised by your vet), the expense and process shouldn't be too overwhelming.
+You might find that you cannot bathe your cat on your own.
+If you've asked someone to assist holding and you're still struggling, consider a professional groomer or ask your vet if they can bathe your cat.
+Because bathing is something you won't need to do often (unless advised by your vet), the expense and process shouldn't be too overwhelming.
 You may even be able to find someone to make a house call, including a mobile grooming service.